Convenient southern city center location

 For your navigation it’s best to use the address of the hotel: Ferdinand Bolstraat 333.
 Please skip the entrance to the hotel area.
 Instead, follow the footpath and the bicycle lane along the canal.
 You will find us outside on our jetty.

-If for whatever reason you might not like our location, you could consider renting your boat from our colleagues of Boats4rent Boat Hire at the Westerpark, located to the northwest of the main canals and the Jordaan area.
+If for whatever reason you might not like our location, you could consider renting your boat from our colleagues of Boats4rent Boat Hire.
+They are located in the western city center next to the Jordaan area.
 There you will find almost the same boats, rates and level of service.

 How to get to us?

 The most famous attractions in the southern city center are within walking distance of our jetty.
 It’s about a 15 minute stroll from the Museum Quarter, Albert Cuyp Market or Heineken Experience.
 And from metro station ‘De Pijp’ it’s only a 5-minute walk.